GreatGrandmaGames/fps-prototype/README.md

 - [ ] Interactive Firearm (one that you can pick up / collect)

 #### Player Prefab
 This contains the entire player object, the movement system, and the gun.
-The Camera is childed to the Moveable Player object, and all of the PF objects are childed to the Camera.
-This can all be changed but it works currently.
+The Camera is a child of the Moveable Player object, and all of the PF objects are children of the Camera.
+This can all be changed but it works currently for basic functionality.
 There's also a hitbox with a damageable component on it, and the Ability Manager, which has all of the ability scripts.

 **Player Prefab Content**